808-123-4567 [email protected] 231 Front Street, Lahaina, HI 96761

 Despite National Outrage, Scholastic Defends Children’s Books Celebrating Trump

-UPDATE – Scholastic’s celebratory children’s books about Donald Trump are finally OUT OF PRINT.
-After thousands of letters in an action campaign from teachers, parents, and students across the U.S., Scholastic has stopped reprinting these two books.
-In June of 2018, we published critical reviews of the Scholastic books for early and upper elementary students about the …
+UPDATE – Scholastic’s children’s books about Donald Trump are finally OUT OF PRINT.
+Scholastic had disregarded thousands of letters from teachers, parents, and students across the United States.
+We expect the books went out of print with Trump’s term ended.
+In June of 2018, we published critical reviews of the Scholastic books for early and …

 Third Graders Assess and Improve Diversity of Classroom Library